Embedded convex surfaces in hyperbolic and anti-de Sitter spaces: Hyperbolic space

 \subsection{Immersed surfaces in the hyperbolic space}

 In this section, we present some results that will be useful later to show that the surfaces we construct converge to the one we aim to realize in Theorem \ref{first}.
-We want to draw the reader's attention to the fact that, in the next theorem, the surface $S$ is not necessarily compact, and the metrics induced on $S$ by the immersions into $\mathbb{H}^3$ are not necessarily complete. \begin{theorem}\cite[Theorem D]{immersion-labourie} Let $f_n : S \to \mathbb{H}^3$ be a sequence of immersions of a surface $S$ such that the pullback $f_n^{\ast}(h)$ of the hyperbolic metric $h$ converges smoothly to a metric $g_0$, and such that all the curvatures of $f_n^{\ast}(h)$ are bigger than $-1+\epsilon$, for some $\epsilon > 0$.
+We want to draw the reader's attention to the fact that, in the next theorem, the surface $S$ is not necessarily compact, and the metrics induced on $S$ by the immersions into $\mathbb{H}^3$ are not necessarily complete. \begin{theorem}\cite[Theorem D]{immersion-labourie} Let $f_n : S \to \mathbb{H}^3$ be a sequence of immersions of a surface $S$ such that the pullback $f_n^{\ast}(h)$ of the hyperbolic metric $h$ converges smoothly to a metric $g_0$, and such that all the sectional curvatures of $f_n^{\ast}(h)$ are bigger than $-1+\epsilon$, for some $\epsilon > 0$.
+Also assume that there exists a point $x_0 \in S$ such that $f_n(x_0)$ converges and the $1$-jets of $f_n$ at $x_0$ also converge.
 If the integral of the mean curvatures is uniformly bounded, then a subsequence of $f_n$ converges smoothly to an isometric immersion $f$ such that $f^{\ast}(h) = g_0$. \end{theorem} Also, the following lemma fit perfectly our case, \begin{lemma}\cite[Lemma 3.7]{bonsante2021induced} Let $f : S \to \mathbb{H}^3$ be a convex embedding and let $R$ be the extrinsic diameter of $h(S)$.
 Denote by $H$ the mean curvature and by $da$ the area form induced by $f$.
 Then we have

 where $A(r)$ denotes the area of the sphere of radius $r$ in the hyperbolic space.